Learn About Anxiety

 It prevents you from realizing your full potential.

-“Anxiety is anticipation of a future threat…[and] includes[s] disorders that share features of excessive fear…the emotional response to real or perceived imminent threat.”
-DSM-5
+“Anxiety disorders include disorders that share features of excessive fear and anxiety and related behavioral disturbances.
+Fear is the emotional response to real or perceived imminent threat…anxiety is anticipation of future threat. ” DSM-5

-A person may feel Anxiety is out of control or illogical.
-It can interfere with sleep, even get in the way of work or family life because a person’s anxious thoughts prevent them from concentrating on other tasks.
-There are many other examples of ways anxiety changes from “feelings” to something more seriously detrimental to life-functioning.
-An Anxiety Disorder might be helped by medication—a decision to be made with your Psychiatrist.
+A person may feel anxiety is out of control or illogical.
+It can interfere with sleep or even get in the way of work or family life because a person’s anxious thoughts prevent them from concentrating on other tasks.
+There are other examples of ways anxiety changes from “feelings” to something more seriously detrimental to life-functioning.
+An anxiety disorder might be helped by medication—a decision to be made with your psychiatrist.

 Common anxiety disorders include